jarlekramer/Hydrodynamic-test-program-for-wind-power/README.md

 ## Introduction
 This repository contains OpenFOAM case folders that was used for an article with the same title as this *readme* document.
 The purpose is to show the specific settings used for the simulations in the article.

-The article can be found at the following link: **COMMING.
-Waiting on a review process**
+The article can be found at the following link: https://www.sciencedirect.com/science/article/pii/S0029801821016024?via%3Dihub

 The simulations test a ship geometry with varying drift angle, rudder angle and propeller loading.
 Simulations are performed with the steady state solver *simpleFOAM* and the Volume of Fluid solver *interFOAM*.